IgniteUI/igniteui-docfx/en/components/grids_templates/column_pinning.md

 var succeed = this.grid.pinColumn("AthleteNumber"); // pinning fails and succeed will be false
 ```

-If pinning the `AthleteNumber` column is allowed the pinned area would exceed the grid's width.
+If pinning the `AthleteNumber` column is allowed the pinned area would exceed the @@igComponent's width.
 }
 @@if (igxName === 'IgxTreeGrid') {
 ```html